-The Walden House was one of the many houses built after the devastating freezes of the mid 1890s.
+The Walden House was one of the many houses built after the devastating freezes of the late 1890s.
 In 1904, James and Nella Walden purchased several lots along North Oak and East Graves Avenue.
 Included in their purchase was the former Pioneer Store building, which had fallen into disrepair.
 James demolished the building to make way for his new home in 1906.

 Backstory and Context